-Nearly half a century of Hellschreibers manufactured by the Hell Co. and Siemens-Halske
+Half a century of Hellschreibers developed and manufactured by the Hell Co. and Siemens-Halske

 Not only the Rudolf Hell company and Siemens-Halske developed and built Hellschreibers!
 About a dozen other companies also built Hellschreiber-printers (some actually named so) and some Hell-senders:

 Besides the above commercial and government Hellschreibers, quite a number of machines have been homebuilt by radio amateurs (including myself) since the late 1970s: